ruiwynt/optimal-explanations/README.md

 ## 5. Interesting things I came across

 https://arxiv.org/pdf/2303.09271v1.pdf uses MARCO to calculate minimal explanations and minimum explanations.
 Claims to acheve a 2400x speedup compared to current SoTA methods.

+## 6. TODO

+- Restructure code to account for classifiers which don't use a specific feature.
+- Implement PySAT encoder after making region_finder modular.
+- Command line utility for using example models.
+- Benchmark performance.
+- Improve logging, dump log to file.

+- Save and load cache.
+- Smart search of volume space, binary search the range of possible volumes from up.
+- Try not blocking the score and seeing if there's any performance difference.
+- Try MiniZinc; transcendental function support?